kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 Yes.
-It can be disabled after enabled until Beta.
 When disabled, you can not create `ResourceClaim` with `matchSemantics`/`distinctSemantics` nor `DeviceAttribute` with `list`-type values.
 And, existing `list`-type attribute values are just ignored, and `matchSemantics`/`distinctSemantics` are just ignored.
 But, if specified attribute in `matchAttribute`/`distinctAttribute` is `list` type, allocation will be failed.

 ###### What happens if we reenable the feature if it was previously rolled back?